Get News & Updates Directly To Your Inbox

 Afterward, you’ll likely be able to complete daily tasks much more easily and with less pain.
 More importantly, you’ll have the building blocks to manage your condition or injury so you can continue to improve and avoid further injury.

-Do I Need Physical Therapy?If you’ve experienced a non-urgent injury, you’ll want to see your regular doctor or primary care physician (PCP) first.
-Your doctor can evaluate you to determine the best course for treatment.
+If you’ve experienced a non-urgent injury, you’ll want to see your regular doctor or primary care physician (PCP) first.
+Your doctor can determine the best course for treatment.
 Depending on the extent of your injury, you may need surgery or you may be able to treat your injury at home.

-My Doctor Prescribed Physical Therapy.
-Now What?If your doctor has referred you to a physical therapist, your next step is to schedule a visit with them for an evaluation.
-This may take place in a doctor’s office or in your own home.
-During your first visit, your physical therapist will examine you and develop a plan of care that is specific to your body and needs.
-Their treatments will help you to reduce pain, restore or improve function, increase your mobility and help prevent disability.
+If your doctor has referred you to a physical therapist, your next step is a visit for an evaluation.
+This may take place in a doctor’s office or in your home.
+During the first visit, your physical therapist will examine you and develop a care plan tailored to your body and needs.
+The treatments will reduce pain, restore or improve function, improve mobility and help prevent disability.

-After you complete your therapy sessions, your physical therapist will give you additional instructions for integrating what you’ve learned into your regular life.
-This may be stretches and exercises to do every day or rules for easing back in to regular activity.
+After you complete your therapy sessions, your physical therapist will give you additional instructions for using what you’ve learned in your regular life.
+This may include stretches and exercises to do every day, or rules for easing back in to regular activity.